-October 20-22, 2016, “Crime and Punishment at 150,” an international conference bringing together scholars, students, and members of the public interested in Dostoevsky’s 1866 novel, will take place at Green College on the campus of the University of British Columbia.
-The conference is dedicated to exploring new ways of thinking about, understanding, and seeing Crime and Punishment.
+October 20-22, 2016, “Crime and Punishment at 150,” an international conference bringing together scholars, students, and members of the public interested in Dostoevsky’s 1866 novel, took place at Green College on the campus of the University of British Columbia.
+The conference was dedicated to exploring new ways of thinking about, understanding, and seeing Crime and Punishment.

 The original call for papers is available here.